PaddlePaddle/docs/docs/tutorial/nlp_case/n_gram_model/n_gram_model.md

 test(model)
 ```

-    the input words is: works, of
+    the input words is: this, etext
-    the predict words is: william
+    the predict words is: of
-    the true words is: william
+    the true words is: of